The various types of swallowtail butterflies are some of the most beautiful butterflies in the world. Each has its own unique look and behavior.

 Swallowtails get their name from their forked “tail” off their hindwings.
 These tails look similar to the forked tails of swallow bird species.
 These tails are a distinctive physical feature of many species of swallowtail butterflies, although some species are tailless.
 The tails may serve a number of functions, such as helping to distract or confuse predators, or aiding in flight and maneuverability.

-Swallowtails have a number of other distinctive features, such as the eversible horn-like organs behind the head known as osmeteria, which are bright yellow-orange in the Eastern black swallowtail.
+Swallowtails have a number of other distinctive features, such as the reversible horn-like organs behind the head known as osmeteria, which are bright yellow-orange in the Eastern black swallowtail.
 When threatened, larvae rear up, extrude the osmeterium, and attempt to smear the potential predator with a chemical repellent.

 1. Spicebush Swallowtail